pedroelbanquero/nos-carmichael-spell/README.md

 ## nsZ = n^2 - NSF(n,e,x)

 To calculate decimal expansion distances of squares.
 The nos santos field.
+The X is the field

 *e allways a coprime of period , totient or carmichael. using a big prime number is enougth.